mischov/gate/README.md

 (ns yourproj.quickstart
   (:require [gate :refer [defrouter]]))

-;; A handler is some function that accepts a request.
+;; A handler is some function that accepts a Ring request.
+;; Gate tries to turn whatever it returns into a Ring response.
 (defn greeter
   [req]
   (let [name (get-in req [:params :name])]